Iterative autoregression: a novel trick to improve your low-latency speech enhancement model: Related Work

 \subsection{Low-latency speech enhancement}

 Low-latency speech enhancement has recently attracted significant attention from the research community.
-Many works~\cite{tu2021two, zmolikova2021but} explored time-domain causal neural architectures (e.g., ConvTasNet~\cite{luo2019conv}) for this task, while others~\cite{wang2021deep} utilize time-frequency domain architectures with asymmetric analysis-synthesis pairs for windows of direct short-time Fourier transform and inverse one.
+Many works~\cite{tu2021two, zmolikova2021but} explored time-domain causal neural architectures (e.g., ConvTasNet~\cite{luo2019conv}) for this task, while others~\cite{wang2021deep,wang2022stft,liu2023inplace} utilize time-frequency domain architectures.
 We limit the scope of this paper to the improvement of time domain architectures, but the proposed method is not bound to a particular domain.